astronomer/airflow-guides/guides_in_progress/minikube.md

 * [Hyper-V](https://docs.microsoft.com/en-us/virtualization/hyper-v-on-windows/quick-start/enable-hyper-v)

-The windows installer is currently experminetal, you can download it here: [minikube-windows-amd64](https://storage.googleapis.com/minikube/releases/latest/minikube-windows-amd64.exe).
+The windows installer is currently experimental, you can download it here: [minikube-windows-amd64](https://storage.googleapis.com/minikube/releases/latest/minikube-windows-amd64.exe).
 Once downloaded, rename the file to `minikube.exe` and manually add it to your environment PATH.

 For help setting the environment path in Windows 10, see [this guide](https://www.computerhope.com/issues/ch000549.htm).

-## Kuburnetes Quickstart
+## Kubernetes Quickstart
-For more minikube resoureces, check out the [Kuburnetes Quickstart Guide](https://kubernetes.io/docs/getting-started-guides/minikube/)
+For more minikube resources, check out the [Kubernetes Quickstart Guide](https://kubernetes.io/docs/getting-started-guides/minikube/)